-Here are my tips on how to bring wine back from France in your suitcase:
+How to bring wine back from France in your suitcase:

 If you bring any more than this, you risk breakage and/or going over the baggage weight limit.
 Be sure to weigh your suitcase before you head to the airport or you might be looking at a hefty oversize baggage fee.

-Use a product I mention below to protect the bottle or just use bubble wrap and an extra layer or two of clothing.
+Use a product I mention below to protect the wine bottle or just use bubble wrap and an extra layer or two of clothing around each bottle.
+Do not skimp on insulation.
+Make each bottle look like a giant projectile and wrap it tight.
 Cotton t-shirts work well as wrapping material.

 You don’t want the bottles to move around in a half-full suitcase when baggage handlers load it on and off the plane.
-The key is making sure the bottles cannot move at all.
+Have you seen them wing bags off the plane from 20 feet in the air?
+If the bottles can slide around, they will most definitely break, so the key to safely bringing wine back from France in your luggage is making sure the bottles cannot move at all and are tightly packed.

-Some handy products to bring wine back from France:
+Products for bringing wine back from France:

 Depending on the cost of an extra bag or your airline’s baggage allowance, it might make the most sense to get specialized wine luggage.
 This is especially useful if you make frequent trips and want to transport 12 bottles at a time.
 Looking for something even fancier?
 This wine carrier suitcase is easy to maneuver and 100% polycarbonate.